-In August 2014, we filed a registration statement on Form S-8 with the SEC registering the issuance of 3,750,000 Class A common units that are issuable pursuant to awards that may be granted under the LTIP.
-As of March 31, 2016, we had not granted any awards for, or that are convertible into, Class A common units under our LTIP.
+In August 2014, we filed a registration statement on Form S-8 with the SEC registering the issuance of 3,750,000 Class A common units that are issuable pursuant to awards that may be granted under the Long-Term Incentive Plan, or the LTIP.
+As of June 30, 2016, we had not granted any awards for, or that are convertible into, Class A common units under our LTIP.